SW

 Yes

 Washington uses a site-specific Stormwater Pollution Prevention Plan (SWPPP).
 Ecology provides templates and a comprehensive SWPPP manual.
-A Certified Erosion and Sediment Control Lead (CESCL) must prepare and certify the SWPPP.
+A Certified Erosion and Sediment Control Lead (CESCL) must prepare and certify the SWPPP for all sites under the 2026 CSGP.

 Inspection Requirements